ericjuo/synbio_challenge/README.md

 # 2025 SynBio Challenge
 This repository demonstrates the *in silico* directed evolution of avGFP variants using EvolvePro and coarse-grained molecular dynamics simulations with GROMACS.

+## Variant sequences for submission
+Variant seqeunces for submission can be found in `data/evolution/results/final_candidates.csv`

 ## Install

 ### EvolvePro